dereknovak/RB120-LS/study_guide.md

 ## Instance method vs Class method

--nstance methods can be called on any instantiated object within its respective class, while class methods are only called on the class itself and can be called without any objects instantiated.
+Instance methods can be called on any instantiated object within its respective class, while class methods are only called on the class itself and can be called without any objects instantiated.
 While an instance method has a standard `def...end` definition within the class structure, a class method *must* be prepended with `self.` (`self.my_method`).

 ```ruby
 class Musician